 A lot of the usual arguments trotted out in opposition to the sceptics are aimed at argument 2 (‘we don’t believe people make B2B hiring decisions on the basis of search results’).
 For example pro-searchers note:

 - studies showing that people attribute expertise to firms simply because they appear near the top of search results

 - searching is a pretty gold-standard indicator that people actually have a matter they need advice for

 - search engine traffic simply accounts for such a high proportion of traffic to professional services firms websites (on average 60-70% in our lawfirm website benchmarking) but note we have some reservations here

-- and that searching is done for both validation reasons (should I include these guys in my tender) as well as ‘researching my problem’ reasons i.e. nearly everyone will have researched you online before they go to the trouble of contacting you
+- and that searching is done for both validation reasons (should I include X in my tender?) as well as ‘researching my problem’ reasons i.e. nearly everyone will have researched you online before they go to the trouble of contacting you

 But let’s just dismiss all those counter-arguments for the moment and just focus on argument 1) ‘we can’t track business from search’.
 Because if you can show matters originating from search (argument 1) then who needs the (argument 2) points above?